The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 46.1%, 380 basis points better than the prior-year quarter.
-Operating margin was 11.3%, 10 basis points worse than the prior-year quarter.
-Net margin was 8.9%, 80 basis points worse than the prior-year quarter.
+For the preceding quarter, gross margin was 49.6%, 240 basis points better than the prior-year quarter.
+Operating margin was 14.6%, 340 basis points better than the prior-year quarter.
+Net margin was 22.3%, much better than the prior-year quarter.

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 758 members out of 791 rating the stock outperform, and 33 members rating it underperform.
-Among 143 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 136 give Synaptics a green thumbs-up, and seven give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 750 members out of 788 rating the stock outperform, and 38 members rating it underperform.
+Among 160 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 154 give Synaptics a green thumbs-up, and six give it a red thumbs-down.

-Looking to profit from the makers of computer hardware?
-You may be missing something obvious about where the money will be made in the tech industry of the future.
-Is Synaptics on the right side of the revolution?
-Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Is Synaptics the best tech stock for you?
+You may be missing something obvious.
+Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.